ezsystems/commerce-documentation/docs/guide/catalog/catalog_api/catalog_api.md

         ->fetchChildrenList($locationId, 1, array(), null, 0, 100);
 ```

-Fetch a list of products using a filter named `productList`.
+Fetch a list of products using a `productList` filter.

 ```
 $catalogList = $catalogService->getDataProvider()